EMPAT94/empat94.github.io/_gs/tutorial.md

 "How do I do magic?"
 (Taro, still excited)

 "First, you must select a Class.
-There are 6 base Classes that anyone can choose from, although you may choose only one; all Classes have the ability to cast magic.
-However, only Healer and Mage Classes can create Spells on their own.
+There are 6 base Classes that humans can choose from, although you may choose only one; all Classes have the ability to cast magic.
+However, only Healer and Mage Classes can create spells on their own.
 Other Classes rely on their Skills to intuitively cast magic."
 (Betty)

-"Sweet, how do I get a class?"
+"Sweet, how do I get a Class?"
 (Taro)

 "To get a - " (Betty)